The algebra of semi-flows: a tale of two topologies

-Using a bi-grading for tessellar homology will prove to be very useful in setting up a more refined connection matrix theory.
-In Sect.\ \ref{lapgrading} we exploit this idea to define parabolic homology in the setting of parabolic flows.
+Using bi-graded tessellar Betti numbers will prove to be very useful in setting up a more refined theory of spectral matrices.
+In Sect.\ \ref{lapgrading} we exploit this idea in the setting of parabolic flows.
 This approach is reminiscent of the detailed connection matrix in \cite{Bart1}.
 If we again ignore the natural grading of singular homology the Morse relations will be

 which is obtained by setting $\mu=1$.
 Note that the property for $\ind$ to be split grading is that $Q^r_\lambda=0$ for $r\ge 2$.
 The maximal value for $r$ in \eqref{morsegenrel12} can be utilized to further coarsen $\ind$ in order to obtain a linear discretization that is split grading.